- Geomagnetic field variation

 For Phd opportunities look here.

-Adrian is currently a Reader in Earth and Planetary Magnetism at Imperial College London, where he heads the Natural Magnetism Group.
+Adrian is a Professor of Earth and Planetary Magnetism at Imperial College London, where he heads the Natural Magnetism Group.
 He was a Royal Society University Research Fellow from 2004 to 2012.
 Before that he held post-doctoral research positions at the University of Edinburgh, University of Toronto, Univ.
 München and the GFZ Potsdam.
 He completed his D.Phil. at the University of Oxford, and was an undergraduate at the University of Edinburgh.
 He spent a year at the GFZ Potsdam whilst a Royal Society URF.